mgnieman/tic-tac-toe/README.md

 Future Enhancements:
   - When user selects “New Game” hide “You are now signed in”
-  - The chooseLetter function (in index.js) is big & ugly.
-Pull some of the duplicate items out and create a function to perform these actions; then call that function twice inside chooseLetter - once for X, once for O items out and create a function to perform these actions; then call that function twice inside chooseLetter - once for X, once for O
+  - The `chooseLetter` function (in index.js) is big & ugly.
+Pull some of the duplicate items out and create a function to perform these actions; then call that function twice inside `chooseLetter` - once for X, once for O items out and create a function to perform these actions; then call that function twice inside `chooseLetter` - once for X, once for O
   - Remove numbers from cells
+  - As part of refactoring `chooseLetter`:
+    - move the customer facing items to ui.js, i.e. `$(event.target).html('X')`
+    - call `events.onStoreNewMove(move)` FIRST, then make a call to ui.js

 Wed, 9/27